VCDN-2025/cldv6212-poe-part-1-Mbali05/README.md

 ### Admin
 - Product Management:
-  - Add new products with images
+  - Add new products with images as well as their corresponding information like price and stock quantity
   - Edit existing products
   - Delete products
   - Product images are uploaded to **Azure Blob Storage**
   - Product details are stored in **Azure Table Storage**

 ### Customers
 - Shop – Browse products and add them to your cart